antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

 From experiments in our lab it became evident that the two cell types found in Neuroblastoma were able to switch.
 After a given period of time cells in dishes changed their nature as was proven by the expression of certain marker proteins on their surface.
-Now that we have a candidate Transcription Factor (TF) we can try to investigate its relevance in this plasticity by manipulating the gene in cell lines we grow in the lab.
+ Now that we have a candidate Transcription Factor (TF), we can try to investigate its relevance in this plasticity by manipulating the gene in cell lines we grow in the lab.

 ---------
   ![](_static/images/R2d2_logo.png)**Can you think of ways to manipulate genes in cell lines?**